SchoolOfCode/workshop-typescript-types-of-weather-hacktivists/weather-app/plan.md

 - display field to show weather✅

 5. Link to the API - fetch data

 - handleChange function for text field ✅
-  - onSubmiit function for search button
+- onSubmiit function for search button ✅
-  - create GET request using the imput text field
+- create GET request using the imput text field ✅
-  - onSubmit fire the GET request
+- onSubmit fire the GET request ✅
-  - store Json data from GET request in a STATE
+- store Json data from GET request in a STATE ✅
-  - used state to display the chosen data
+- used state to display the test data ✅
+- Make the weather data:
+  - Temp
+  - humidity
+  - conditions
+  - windspeed